alttester/AltTester-Unity-SDK/docs/pages/port-forwarding.md

 The same steps are valid if you want to test on an iOS device.
 If you want to test a build on the same computer, then you just have to instantiate the driver to connect to Localhost and the port on which the game is running.

+## Connect multiple mobile devices

-Now, for two devices you have to do the same steps twice.
+For two devices you have to do the same steps either [Connect directly through IP](port-forwarding.html#connect-directly-through-ip) or [Connect through port forwarding](port-forwarding.html#connect-through-port-forwarding) twice.
 So, in the end, you will have:

 - 2 devices, each with one AltUnity server
 - 1 computer with two drivers

 Then, in your tests, you will send commands from each of the drivers.

+The same happens with n devices, repeat the steps n times.

-If you want to run two builds on the same device you will need to change the port.
-For example, you will build a game that runs on 13000 and another one that runs on 13001.
+*If you want to run two builds on the same device you will need to change the port.
+For example, you will build a game that runs on 13000 and another one that runs on 13001.*

 ## Port Forwarding